-William W. Stead, MD
+William W. Stead, MD, FACMI

-He came to VUMC in 1991 and holds appointments as the McKesson Foundation Professor of Biomedical Informatics and Professor of Medicine.
-For two decades, he guided development of the Department of Biomedical Informatics and operational units providing information infrastructure to support health care, education, research programs of the Medical Center.
+Dr. Stead was recruited to VUMC in 1991 as associate vice chancellor for Health Affairs.
+In that role, he guided the development of the DBMI and operational units providing information infrastructure to support health care, education, and research programs of the Medical Center.
 He aligned organizational structure, informatics architecture and change management to bring cutting-edge research in decision support, visualization, natural language processing, data mining, and data privacy into clinical practice.

-He served as President of the American College of Medical Informatics, Chairman of the Board of Regents of the National Library of Medicine, Presidential appointee to the Commission on Systemic Interoperability, Chair of the National Research Council Committee on Engaging the Computer Science Research Community in Health Care Informatics, and Co-Chair of the Institute of Medicine Committee on the Recommended Social and Behavioral Domains and Measures for Electronic Health Records.
-He chairs the National Committee for Vital and Health Statistics and much more.
+He has served many other leadership roles throughout his career, including president of the American College of Medical Informatics, founding Editor-in-Chief of the Journal of the American Medical Informatics Association, chair of the Board of Regents of the National Library of Medicine, presidential appointee to the Commission on Systemic Interoperability, chair of the National Research Council Committee on Engaging the Computer Science Research Community in Health Care Informatics, chair of the National Committee on Vital and Health Statistics and much more.